stuartellis/sve-personal-website/content/articles/task-runner.md

 +++
 title = "Using the Task Tool"
 slug = "task-runner"
-date = "2024-04-22T07:01:00+01:00"
+date = "2024-04-24T11:45:00+01:00"
 description = "Using the Task Tool" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
 +++

-The [Task](https://taskfile.dev/) tool is a task runner.
+The [Task](https://taskfile.dev/) tool is a task runner and build tool.
 It provides a consistent framework for working with sets of tasks, which can run on multiple platforms.

 ## How Task Works

 Each copy of Task is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, about 8Mb for the 64-bit Linux version.
-It uses sets of tasks that are defined in YAML files.
+It uses sets of tasks that are defined in YAML files, and includes a shell interpreter, so that you can use the same syntax for tasks on any platform.

-This means that you can add Task to any environment and use whichever scripting languages are available.
-If you define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), Task runs the correct implementation for the current platform.
-It also provides other features for you to customise the behavior of tasks for different environments.
+This means that you can add Task to any environment.
+It also provides features for you to customise the behavior of your tasks for the different environments that you might use.

-For example, you may use built-in [template functions](https://taskfile.dev/usage/#gos-template-engine) in your tasks.
+The built-in [template functions](https://taskfile.dev/usage/#gos-template-engine) provide a range of features in your tasks.
 These functions include reading environment variables, calculating file checksums and formatting string inputs.
-These enable you to get consistent inputs for your tasks across different platforms, even if the scripting language that you use does not have these features.
+These enable you to get consistent inputs for your tasks across different platforms.
+When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfileions), so that Task uses the specific implementation for the current platform.

+Task includes two other important features: [conditional execution](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
+These are designed to be usable with any type of software development.

 You do not need to set up or configure Task, because it only requires a copy of the executable, and has no configuration files apart from the files that contain the tasks.
 Here is an example of a _Taskfile.yml_: